dentednerd/hotaru/src/posts/my-dev-environment.md

 One final recommendation:  [VSCode can do that?!](https://vscodecandothat.com/) lists a ton of features and extensions for VSCode that might make your dev life a little easier.

-Has my obsessive attention to detail inspired you to upgrade your dev environment?
+Has this inspired you to upgrade your dev environment?
+Do you also find the fairyfloss palette great for coding?
 [Drop me a tweet](https://www.twitter.com/dentednerd) if you found this post helpful!